NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 Arrangement: This collection is arranged into six series by subject and document type.
 The series are: Business, 1926-1969; Miscellaneous, 1946-1953; Photographs, 1944-1971; Printed Materials, ca. 1946-2004; Recordings, 1949-1986; and Scrapbook, 1944-1948.

-Provenance: Several individuals donated the items in this collection over an extended period of time.
-The photographs, newsletters entitled WBIG News and WBIG Radio News, and most of the printed materials were donated by former business manager Wanda Pearce and assigned the accession number 1986.153.7.
+Provenance: The bulk of this collection, including the photographs and most of the printed materials, was donated by WBIG Radio when it closed and assigned the accession number 1986.153.7.
 The one page history of WBIG and items pertaining to WGBG were donated by Eric Clark and assigned accession numbers 1991.129.1-3.
-The three 45 RPM records were donated by Wanda Pearce in 1986 (1986.153.3), Stephen Payne in July 2011, and Jim Schlosser in 2015 (2015.1.1).
+The three 45 RPM records were donated by WBIG in 1986 (1986.153.3), Stephen Payne in July 2011, and Jim Schlosser in 2015 (2015.1.1).

 Processing: This collection was organized by volunteer Alice Bailey in the spring of 2014, and the finding aid was completed by volunteer Kim Lanham in July 2015.